-9. How Can I Get a Payment from the Settlements?
+8. How Can I Get a Payment from the Settlements?

-To receive money, you must submit a valid Claim Form (attached).
-You also have the option to submit an online Claim Form at www.capacitorsindirectcase.com.
-Please read this Notice and the Claim Form carefully, fill out the form, including all the information and documents it asks for, sign it, and submit it to the Settlement Administrator by mail or online no later than DATE].
+To receive money, you must submit a valid Claim Form.
+If you already submitted a Claim Form in response to previous notices and you made your qualifying purchases in California, Florida, Michigan, Minnesota, Nebraska, or New York, then you do not need to submit another Claim Form.
+If you did not previously submit a Claim Form, you may submit an online Claim Form at www.capacitorsindirectcase.com.
+Please read this Notice and the Claim Form carefully, fill out the form, including all the information and documents it asks for, sign it, and submit it to the Settlement Administrator by mail or online no later than February 18, 2022.

-10. How Much Money Can I Get?
+9. How Much Money Can I Get?

-At this time, it is unknown how much each Class Member that submits a valid claim will receive.
-Payments will be based on a number of factors, including the number of valid claims filed by all Class Members for film or electrolytic Capacitors and the dollar value of each Class Member's purchase(s) of film or electrolytic Capacitors in proportion to the total claims filed.
+At this time, it is unknown how much each Class Member that submits (or previously submitted) a valid claim will receive.
+Payments will be based on a number of factors, including the number of valid claims filed by all Class Members and the dollar value of each Class Member's purchase(s) of film Capacitors in proportion to the total claims filed for film Capacitors.
 No matter how many claims are filed, no money will be returned to the Settling Defendants once the Court finally approves the Settlements.
-In order to receive a payment, you will need to file a valid claim form no later than [DATE].
+In order to receive a payment, you will need to file a valid claim form no later than February 18, 2022.
+As noted, if you already filed a Claim Form in connection with previous settlements in this matter, you do not need to file a new one.

-Payments to Class Members will be made only: (1) if the Court approves the Settlements and after any appeals are resolved, and (2) in accordance with the Distribution Plan to distribute the Settlement Funds minus expenses and Court-approved attorneys' fees ("Net Settlement Fund") to Class Members.
-The Distribution Plan, as approved by the Court, will determine the amount, if any, that each Class Member will receive.
-The proposed distribution plan for these Settlements is to make a pro rata distribution to each Class Member that made a qualifying purchase in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases of Capacitors per Class Member during the Settlement class period.
-The indirect purchaser states are: Alabama, Arizona, Arkansas, California, District of Columbia, Florida, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.
+Payments to Class Members will be made only: (1) if the Court approves the Settlements and after any appeals are resolved; and (2) in accordance with the Distribution Plan to distribute the Settlement Funds ("Net Settlement Fund") to Class Members.
+The proposed Distribution Plan for these Settlements is to make a pro rata distribution to each Class Member that made a qualifying purchase of film Capacitor(s) in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases of film Capacitors per Class Member during the Settlement class period.
+The indirect purchaser states for purposes of these Settlements are: California, Florida, Michigan, Minnesota, Nebraska, and New York.

-11. When Will I Get a Payment?
+10. When Will I Get a Payment?